galawaydude/data-place/100 operating-systems/Process Synchronization.md

 8.  **Consumer** resumes.
 It executes `sleep()`.
 Now the consumer is actually sleeping.
 9.  **Result:** Both Producer and Consumer are now sleeping, believing they are waiting for each other, but the `wakeup` signal was missed.
 The system is in a **deadlock**.

-Btw, as i said before, the main cause for most of these solutions not working, is that, they ain't atomic, and can be preempted mid execution, Now we have the goat
+Btw, as i said before, the main cause for most of these solutions not working, is that, they ain't atomic, and can be preempted mid execution, Now we have the goat, which is apparently the best one in the scene, and is able to solve all of the above issues

+### Semaphores